 She could not help herself.
 No matter the role we are chosen to play in this world,

 we are not free of a deeply flawed human nature, ice softening dangerously on a

 I came to hours later, the rejected life in me gone, a searing through flesh never

 immune to a free will taunting, tearing the fabric of life so fragile.
 I would not cling.
 A

 passing briefly witnessed, a single brown leaf blown by the window in the darkened

-room where we sit for tea, hopes slowly elapsing like the softened sands of dunes
+room where we sit for tea, hopes slowly elapsing like the sea waters